minkimipt/new-blog/content/patterns/contrail/ironic_integration_with_contrail.md

 There are 3 static VPGs created on the switches with help of CFM.
 Static VPG is not a special kind of VPG that you can configure, I'm just referring to them as static because they always have to be there for cluster to function properly.
 Those VPGs are supposed to be created by cluster admin.
 In contrast with the static VPGs, all other VPGs are going to be dynamic - it means they come and go based on requirement and are supposed to be controlled by end users.

 There is one additional network that we need to create for Ironic to function properly.
 That is provisioning/cleaning network.
 Actually there can be 2 networks each having only provisioning or only cleaning role, but we can collocate them.
-In Canonical setup those networks are expected to be in `services` domain.
+In Canonical setup those networks are expected to be in `service_domain`, `services` project.
 Cleaning network is the first network where BMS gets connected to when it's being onboarded.
 Using that network servers does its initial boot and loads a special image called Ironic Python Agent (IPA) that can perform some maintenance tasks like disk celaning, hardware introspection and so one.
 This is done using PXE boot procedure.
 BMS server first obtains an IP address, default gateway and path to the boot script using DHCP.
 Then it reaches to the TFTP server to fetch the boot script and subsequently kernel and initramfs, that contain all the code necessary for mentioned maintenance tasks to be performed by IPA.
 I've selected 192.168.1.0/24 as provisioning/cleaning network subnet.
 Gateway of that subnet is 192.168.1.1.
 TFTP server is on ironic-conductor, which has the IP 192.168.2.120.
 It means that there should be some way for BMS that has an IP from 192.168.1.0/24 range to reach 192.168.2.120.
 That's exactly what I'm providing by creating the static VPG in provisioning/cleaning network.
 In contrast with underlay0 and underlay1 we don't need to extend provisioning network to switches (at least in my scenario).
 All routing will be done by the hypervisor host, which will play the role of gateway for provisioning network.
 This enables connectivity from provisioning/cleaning to internal network.
 Ironic conductor will need to know how to reach back to provisioning network to send all that data to the booting server.
 It means that we need a static route from ironic-conductor to provisioning network.
 Something like `ip route set 192.168.1.0/24 via 192.168.2.15`.
 Once IPA is booted, it will want to reach ironic-api to report back about its progress.
 When BMS server is going to boot the main image, it will reach out to S3 temp URL directly created by Glance (exposed by swift of rados gateway).
 That's why we need to make sure that ironic-api, rados-gw and ironic-conductor can reach back to provisioning network too.
 In my lab I did that with static routes that I had to create after I discovered that connectivity requirement.
 But it's a good idea to take care about them before deployment was actually done.

 Another approach instead of creating that gateway on a hypervisor host (it was an ad-hoc hack to be honest, not a real solution), we will have to extend that provisioning network to DC Gateway router (if it exists) and route our traffic via it.